5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/03_SSDT_Guidelines.md

 ```

 #### Disable in macOS
-Naturall, you can also use this the other way around:
+Naturally, you can also use this the other way around:
 ```asl
 Method (_STA, 0, NotSerialized)  // _STA: Status
 {